censorship-no/dcomms/README.md

 DWEB_DOMAIN=server1.example.org ./dcomm.sh
 ```

-* Note: This is an invasive action.
-Kindly take caution not to provision a node with the same `DWEB_DOMAIN` multiple times to prevent Synapse from overwriting data.

 ## Redeploy

 In the future, to redeploy or restart all dcomms services on `server1.example.org`, from the manager node type: